NRCan/geo-inference/README.md

 - `multi_gpu`: If set to `"True"`, uses multi-gpu for running the inference.
 Default is `"False"`
 - `gpu_id`: The ID of the GPU to use for feature extraction.
 Default is `0`.
 - `num_classes`: The number of classes that the TorchScript model outputs.
 Default is `5`.
+- `prediction_threshold`: Prediction probability Threshold (fraction of 1) to use.
+Default is `0.3`.

+Calling the GeoInference object takes the following parameters:
+- `inference_input`: Path to Geotiff.
+- `bands_requested`: The requested bands from provided Geotiff (if not provided, it uses all bands).
+- `patch_size`: The patch size to use for feature extraction.
+Default is `1024`.
+- `workers`: Number of workers used by Dask, Default is `0` = Number of cores available on the host, minus 1.
+- `bbox`: AOI bbox in this format "minx, miny, maxx, maxy", in the image's crs.
+Default is `None`.

 ## Output

 The `GeoInference` class outputs the following files: